JetBrains/kotlin-web-site/docs/reference/classes.md

 package-level functions instead.

-If you need to write a function that can be called without having a class instance but needs access to the internals of a class (for example, a factory method), you can write it as a member of an [object declarations](object-declarations.html) inside that class.
+If you need to write a function that can be called without having a class instance but needs access to the internals of a class (for example, a factory method), you can write it as a member of an [object declaration](object-declarations.html) inside that class.

-Even more specifically, if you declare a [default object](object-declarations.html#default-objects) inside your class, you'll be able to call its members as if they were static members of the class, using only the class name as a qualifier.
+Even more specifically, if you declare a [default object](object-declarations.html#default-objects) inside your class, you'll be able to call its members with the same syntax as calling static methods in Java/C#, using only the class name as a qualifier.